bloominstituteoftechnology/Preprocessing-II/README.md

 At this point, you have been introduced to LESS variables, nesting, mixins, escaping, importing and more.
 This project incorporates a small amount of everything.
 You will need to be able to navigate the file structure and make the following updates:

 ## Tasks
+// VERY IMPORTANT NOTE! -- You can use the files.less to add changes instead of rebuilding the whole tree in the index.less.
+In this assignment

 1. Import the variables.less into the index.less file
 2. Use 5 different mixins from the variables.less file in anyway you want throughout the site (Hint, google the CSS properties if you don't know what they do!).